TheMicronauts/TORAIZ-AS-1-Help/README.md

 To avoid accidentally losing important settings, the MIDI messages that directly control the patch are initially muted; they must therefore be unmuted in order to work.

 Placed anywhere on a MIDI track, this kind of Part allows for quick adjustments and ensures the instrument recalls the settings at that specific moment in time—for instance, at the start of a song to restore its initial state.
-Not only does it spare you from menu-diving, but it completely obviates the need for managing presets, internal memory, Program Changes, or SysEx dumps.
+Not only does it spare you from menu-diving, but it partially obviates the need for managing presets, internal memory, Program Changes, or SysEx dumps.

 Once you have established a mental model of the instrument, this workflow is far less disruptive to the creative process.
 It reduces cognitive load by removing the need to learn and memorise new interactions.
 Generally, it is simpler, faster, and more flexible than going through additional layers of abstraction or dedicated editors—which are, alas, almost always buggy, incomplete, and idiosyncratic. 🤷‍♂️🤦‍♀️